-Anetumab Ravtansine and ADCs
+What Are Anetumab Ravtansine and ADCs?

 Anetumab ravtansine is an experimental targeted therapy made by German pharmaceutical company Bayer and biotech companies ImmunoGen and MorphoSys.
-As a targeted treatment, the goal of the medication is to seek out the specific cancer cells and deliver a toxic payload directly into the cancer while leaving normal cells relatively unharmed.
-The title of this particular medication’s mechanism is antibody-drug conjugate (ADC).
+As a targeted treatment, the goal of the medication is to seek out the specific cancer cells and deliver a toxic payload directly into the cancer cells while leaving normal cells relatively unharmed.
+The title of this particular medication’s mechanism is an antibody-drug conjugate (ADC).

-How Anetumab Ravtansine Works
+How Does Anetumab Ravtansine Work?

-This means they circulate the body and kill any fast growing cells, including both cancer and healthy cells.
+This means they circulate the body and kill any fast-growing cells, including both cancer and healthy cells.
 The delivery system of ADCs like anetumab ravtansine ensures that the drug only goes to and acts upon cancer cells.

-This ADC (anetumab) has been linked (conjugated) to a highly toxic cytotoxic drug, in this case called DM4 (ravtansine).
-Anetumab finds mesothelin and brings the toxic payload directly to the cancer, where the toxin is delivered into the cell and destroys it.
+This ADC (anetumab) has been linked (conjugated) to a highly toxic cytotoxic drug, in this case, called DM4 (ravtansine).
+Anetumab finds mesothelin and brings the toxic payload directly to cancer cells, where the toxin is delivered into the cell and destroys it.
 The targeted nature of ADCs means that, if effective, they should produce fewer side effects than traditional therapy.